 Camp at Merck

-A unique year-round wilderness experience in the Taconic range featuring diverse landscapes and breathtaking views.
+A unique year-round rustic wilderness experience in the Taconic range, featuring diverse landscapes and breathtaking views.

 Rustic Cabins are fully enclosed and equipped with a wood-burning stove, wooden bunks, and a nearby outhouse.
 There is neither indoor plumbing nor electricity.

 Three lean-to shelters available for overnight rentals.
 Lean-tos have three walls, a roof, a nearby outhouse and a fire ring.

 - Reservations are required for all overnight stays